-University of Florida wildlife biology courses available to UOG and NMC students
+University of Florida professor highlights wildlife biology course-sharing opportunities available to UOG students

 From Oct.
 10-16, 2024, the COMPASS team at the University of Guam College of Natural & Applied Sciences hosted University of Florida’s Dr. Steve Johnson on campus to recruit for UF’s wildlife biology course offerings that are now available online to UOG and Northern Marianas College undergraduate students.